Request Parameter Definitions¶

 - increased allelic count of material from the genomic region between

-and end
+start and end positions

 - no assumption about the placement of the additional sequences is being